caraneilwarner/pantheon/README.md

 **[Twinning](https://github.com/carawarner/pantheon/blob/master/pantheon/pantheons.py#L65)**: 20% of the time coupling produces twins; the other 80% of the time it produces a single child.

 **[Epithets](https://github.com/carawarner/pantheon/blob/master/pantheon/gods.py#L149)**: Most gods (55%) represent 3 domains: God of X, Y, and Z. Slightly fewer gods (35%) represent two domains: God of X and Y. The remaining gods represent 1  or 4 domains.

+# More Information

+Find more information in the [wiki](https://github.com/carawarner/pantheon/wiki).